2014-2015 Admissions Process and Checklist

 For Grades 2-8: Each child applying to grades 2-8 is accompanied by an Admissions Team comprised of the Admissions Director, Educational Support Consultant, Class Teacher and a member of the Educational Support Committee.
 Upon determining the age-appropriate class for your child, s/he will join the class for a minimum of three consecutive days.
 A longer visit may be scheduled for prospective students with special needs.
 During a child’s visit, the class teacher and subject teachers will have an opportunity to observe your child’s developmental capacities across academic, social, artistic and physical aspects of the curriculum.
 Your child will also receive an "Extra Lesson" assessment during the visit.

-6. Admissions Decision: You will be notified by mail regarding the status of your child's application within 10 business days of the last day of your admissions process with our school.
-A conditional acceptance for children with additional learning needs will require a longer process.
 If at any point in the admissions process it is determined that our school’s admissions criteria are not able to be met, our admissions director will call you to close the process.

 8. School Entrance: Upon enrollment, you can expect to receive the following to support your transition into the school: